SelmaLeathem/C-Bash-Shell-Emulator/README.md

 1. Make sure the makefile is in the same directory as the code
 1. On the commandline enter: *make*
-      This will compile the code into an executable/binary called *smallsh*
+      This will compile the code into an executable/binary called *bashShell*
-1. On the commandline enter: *./smallsh*
+1. On the commandline enter: *./bashShell*

 #### To clean up:
 On the commandline enter: *make clean*